Gitmaster10000/PhasmoRandomizer/README.md

 The code is open source and you can read, download and compile it to your hearts content :D.

 Usage:
-1. Make sure the PhasmoRandomizer.exe and PhasmoSettings.json file are located in the same folder
+1. Make sure the PhasmoRandomizer.exe, the PhasmoSettings.json file and all .dll files are located in the same folder!
 2. Open the PhasmoRandomizer.exe
 (3. If the PhasmoSettings.json file can't be loaded then open it manually in the open file dialog which appears.)
 4. Press Roll buttons for players, map and items